Envirometrix/PredictiveSoilMapping/docs/Software.md

 ## WhiteboxTools {#Whitebox}

-WhiteboxTools (http://www.uoguelph.ca/~hydrogeo/WhiteboxTools/), contributed by John Lindsay, is an extensive suite of functions and tools for DEM analysis and can be used to supplement especially hydrological and morphometric analysis available in SAGA GIS and GRASS GIS [@lindsay2016whitebox].
+WhiteboxTools (http://www.uoguelph.ca/~hydrogeo/WhiteboxTools/), contributed by John Lindsay, is an extensive suite of functions and tools for DEM analysis which is especially useful for extending the hydrological and morphometric analysis tools available in SAGA GIS and GRASS GIS [@lindsay2016whitebox].
 Probably the easiest way to use WhiteboxTools is to install a QGIS plugin (kindly maintained by Alexander Bruy: https://plugins.bruy.me/) and then learn and extend the WhiteboxTools scripting language by testing things out in QGIS (see below).

 <div class="figure" style="text-align: center">
 <img src="figures/whiteboxtools-preview.jpg" alt="Calling WhiteboxTools from QGIS via the WhiteboxTools plugin." width="100%" />
 <p class="caption">(\#fig:whiteboxtools-preview)Calling WhiteboxTools from QGIS via the WhiteboxTools plugin.</p>
 </div>

-The function `FlowAccumulationFullWorkflow` is for example a wrapper function to filter out all spurious sinks and derive hydrological flow accumulation map all at once.
+The function `FlowAccumulationFullWorkflow` is, for example, a wrapper function to filter out all spurious sinks and to derive a hydrological flow accumulation map in the same step.
 To run it from command line we can use:

 ```r